rad73/web-automation-2017/README.md

 Project lives its life slow but sure.
 It has 900 stars on GitHub and 1000 triggers configured by 200 users on the website.

-## IFTTT

-[IFTTT](https://ifttt.com) pushes the idea of web automation to wearables and smart home appliances.
-IFTTT provides applets for mobile devices that hook to the platform.

 ## Bipio

 [Bipio](https://bip.io) approaches web automation from a slightly different angle.